Edmond Jacques Eckel House

-Edmond Jacques Eckel House is a historic home located at St. Joseph, Missouri.
+Edmond Jacques Eckel House was a historic home located at St. Joseph, Missouri.
 It was designed by the architect Edmond Jacques Eckel (1845–1934) and built in 1885.
-It is a 2 1/2-story, brick dwelling with a truncated hipped roof.
-It measures 25 feet wide and 36 feet deep.
-It features a small, flat roofed, wood entrance portico with Tuscan order columns.
+It was a 2 1/2-story, brick dwelling with a truncated hipped roof.
+It measured 25 feet wide and 36 feet deep and featured a small, flat roofed, wood entrance portico with Tuscan order columns.

 Per the 2021 Google Street View, the house has been replaced by a parking lot.

 It was listed on the National Register of Historic Places in 1980.
-It is located in the Robidoux Hill Historic District.
+It was located in the Robidoux Hill Historic District.